CCLP

 - All associated fees must be paid in full

 Use the CCLP Application Guide link below to receive a copy of an application guide.
 This Application Guide provides information that you need to have available to complete the online application.
-There is not a fee to obtain the application.
+There is no fee to obtain the application.

-The final application must be completed online (contact programs@alpleaders.org for link) and submitted for approval prior to obtaining the EXAM.
-A notice will be sent to candidate within 24 hours after application submission with Exam procedure information.
+The final application must be completed online (contact programs@alpleaders.org for the link) and submitted for approval prior to obtaining the exam.
+A notice will be sent to the candidate within 24 hours after application submission with Exam procedure information.

 Exam Information